-- Students from in-state doctoral programs should refer to their program guidelines for obtaining these credentials.
+- Students from in-state doctoral programs should refer to their program guidelines for obtaining this credential.

 Scholarship: Consistent with the scientist-scholar-practitioner model, interns must complete their doctoral dissertation proposal prior to the ranking deadline.

 Writing Skills: Interns must demonstrate strong writing skills in application materials.
-Potential interns must submit one assessment report and one other professional write-up (consultation report, therapy report, intervention progress report) with their application.
+Potential interns must submit one assessment report as part of their application.

 Letters of Recommendation: Interns must have three letters of recommendation aligned with the scientist-scholar-practitioner model of training.
 One of these letters must be from the doctoral program’s Director of Clinical Training.